api-client/core/docs/request-factory.md

 This is available in the **node** only.

 Request factory is a utility class that performs all tasks described in the [Request architecture](request-architecture.md) document.
-It is not necessary to use it, but it is helpful in many use-cases of ARC / API Client.
+It is not necessary to use it, but it is helpful in many use-cases of API Client.

 ## Event bus and context stores